Architecture

 Metallic elements can be a factor as well, if more typical where trade and quarries allowed surplus of metals.
 As not every sapient species can withstand metal, this is oft something of consideration further.

 Regardless of distribution, a 1600s to 1800s constructual diversity is present.
-The maintainence of older buildings is a focus in many locales.
+The maintainence of older buildings is a focus in many locations.
 Where newer buildings are prevalent, land was cleared to make room for advancements in population and technology.

 As archaic methods still function in preventing complications, multiple towns and cities feature walls around their borders.
 Others lack that defense, preferring to keep with weather patterns.